IrisWangAU/Database_Design_and_Management/README.md

     </ul>
   </div>

-  <p>Create Database from scratch using Oracle SQL Developer and then manage with Microsoft SQL Manangement Studio</p>
+  <p>Create Database from scratch using Oracle SQL Developer and then manage with Microsoft SQL Manangement Studio (SSMS)</p>
 </div>
 <br>